 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Thai fusion noodle recipe is extremely easy, plus healthy and wonderfully delicious!
-Rice noodles and fresh basil are the key ingredients, which means this yummy noodle recipe is vegetarian/vegan, plus gluten free.
+Rice noodles and fresh basil are the key ingredients, which means this yummy noodle recipe is vegetarian/vegan, plus gluten-free.
 It starts with a Thai-style pesto sauce which is then briefly fried up with Thai rice noodles.
 Add a topping of ground cashews plus a little fresh basil, and you have a noodle dish that will satisfy your strongest noodle cravings.
-Beautiful to serve, these noodles also make a great dish to serve company.
-ENJOY!
+Beautiful to serve, these noodles also make a great dish to serve your company.

 - 2 tablespoons vegetable oil (for stir-frying)